Bpendragon/GreenhouseSprinklers/README.md

 * `"0"` - No Upgrades applied
 * `"1"` - First Upgrade applied, in my visual updates this adds a "controller" near the outside door, and some Quality Sprinklers in the rafters
 * `"2"` - Second Upgrade applied, rafter sprinklers upgraded to Iridium
 * `"3"` - All upgrades applied.
-Adds a pipe from the controller into the ground (indicating that it's also running teh underground sprinklers)
+Adds a pipe from the controller into the ground (indicating that it's also running the underground sprinklers)

 If you want to see visual updates in other mods/content packs, please ask those creators *nicely* to add the integration.